 All District buildings and grounds shall be adequately maintained in order to provide an appropriate, safe, and energy efficient physical environment for learning and teaching.
 The Superintendent or designee shall provide the Board with periodic reports on maintenance data and projected maintenance needs that include cost analysis.
-Prior Board approval is needed for all repairs, maintenance, remodeling, renovations, construction, projects, or permanent alterations to buildings or grounds when the total cost will exceed \$10,000, including the cost equivalent of staff time.
-Once Board approval has been obtained, contracts for such work that do not exceed \$50,000 will be obtained using an RFP or RFQ process, where practicable; contracts for such work that exceed \$50,000 will be obtained in compliance with State law bidding procedure, 105 ILCS 5/10-20.21, unless otherwise specifically exempted.
+Prior School Board approval is needed for all renovations or permanent alterations to buildings or grounds when the total cost will exceed \$10,000, including the cost equivalent of staff time.
 This policy is not intended to discourage efforts to improve the appearance of buildings or grounds that are consistent with the designated use of those buildings and grounds.